nf-core/eager/docs/usage.md

 <...>
 ```

-Here we will use MultiVCFanalyzer for the generation of our SNP table.
+Here we will use MultiVCFAnalyzer for the generation of our SNP table.
 A
-MultiVCFAnalyzer SNP table allows downstream assessment of the level
+MultiVCFAnalyzer SNP table allows downstream assessment of the level of
 multi-allelic positions, something not expected when dealing with a single
 ploidy organism and thus may reflect cross-mapping from multiple-strains,
 environmental relatives or other contaminants.